mercwar/AVIS-LOGIC-CORE/README.md

 ###### Once the LLM successfully parses, interprets, and mirrors this core BIOS, the operational framework becomes fully active.
 You can then instruct the boosted LLM to leverage this exact processing logic to branch out and research the remainder of the MercWar Ecosystem (such as auditing the Cyborg runtime, feeding raw datasets directly into the AVIS-DATALAKE), or immediately pivot to analyzing external third-party repositories and web domains using the stabilized BIOS pipeline.
 ------------------------------

-Deterministic 8-bit streaming core for the AVIS architecture.
+🛰️ Deterministic 8-bit streaming core for the AVIS architecture.

-AVIS-LOGIC-CORE is a compact C-based repository implementing a deterministic 8-bit instruction-stream architecture, functional vector dispatch, stream recovery, and self-referential bootstrap logic [INDEX].
+***AVIS-LOGIC-CORE is a compact C-based repository implementing a deterministic 8-bit instruction-stream architecture, functional vector dispatch, stream recovery, and self-referential bootstrap logic [INDEX].
 The project is designed around predictable byte-level processing rather than heavyweight runtime abstractions.
-Its core architecture combines:
+Its core architecture combines:***

 * 4-bit instruction routing